 no-demo-disc

-We would never make a claim of top quality audiophile sound for these titles.
+We would never claim these titles have top quality sound.

-The Hot Stamper pressings you see on our site must be understood to offer the best available sound and nothing more.
+The Hot Stamper pressings you see on our site offer the best available sound and nothing more.

 Born in the U.S.A., for example, is not a great sounding record, but some pressings of it sound a lot better than others, and those are the ones we sell.

-If you like the music found on these albums, we guarantee that our pressings will sound better than any others you may have heard, or you get your money back.
+If you like the music found on these albums, we guarantee that our pressings will sound better than any others you may have heard, or we will get you your money back.

 Prince And The Revolution – Parade